“Which is better, Shopify or WordPress?”- this question confuses everyone. Many of them find Shopify a better choice than WordPress and vice versa.

 - Shopify POS

 Shopify POS will allow you to receive payments anywhere in the world through a small card that only costs $58.
+We have also explained everything about Shopify POS in our detailed review here.

 To keep you away from the extra hassles of product inventory and storage, Shopify lets you add a number of third-party applications ( including Alibaba, SaleHoo, Doba, Wholesale2B, Modalyst, and Spocket) for dropshipping.